B. P. Mandal: Early life

+Political career

 In 1941, at the age of 23, he became a member of the Bhagalpur district council.
 In 1952, during the first general elections for the state assembly of Bihar, Mandal won the Madhepura assembly seat on a Congress ticket against Bhupendra Narayan Mandal from the Socialist Party.
 B. P. Mandal always considered Narayan Mandal as influential in formulating socialist notions and establishing Madhepura as a place for promotion of socialism.
 In Pama, local Rajput landlords of the Pama village in Bihar attacked a Kurmi village, leading to police atrocities against backward-class citizens; Mandal made headlines in newspapers all across the nation for requesting immediate government action against the police and compensation for victims during the Bihar assembly session.
 Pressure to rescind his request caused him to move to the opposition bench and fight for the cause, which humiliated the ruling party.
 Impressed by his actions, Ram Manohar Lohia made him president of his Samyukta Socialist Party.
 Subsequently, he fought and won Lok Sabha elections in Bihar on the ticket of the Samyukta Socialist Party and was appointed to head the Ministry of Health in State Government.

 Later, he left the Samyukta Socialist Party due to differences with Lohia and formed a new party called Shoshit Dal, in March 1967.
 He took the oath as the seventh Chief Minister of Bihar on 1 February 1968.
 However, as he was member of the Lower House, he was required to be a member of the Bihar Assembly in order to continue in the post of Chief Minister.
 Satish Singh, an MLA of his party, was made Chief Minister for four days before Mandal became a member of the Legislative Council and took charge as Chief Minister again.
 It was during this time that the ministry comprised primarily representatives from OBCs rather than upper castes.
 Though the government lasted only 47 days, this radical shift in the representation paradigm brought a new spirit in Indian politics.
 Mandal had to resign as Chief Minister after serving for only 30 days, protesting Congress's removal of the Aiyar Commission headed by T. L. Venkatrama Aiyar, to cater to charges of corruption against several ministers and senior Congress leaders.
 He became a Lok Sabha member again in 1968 when he contested and won by-elections again from Madhepura parliamentary constituency without much challenge.
 Mandal teamed up with Jayaprakash Narayan and resigned from the Bihar Assembly, protesting a corrupt Congress administration.
 In 1977, he contested Lok Sabha elections from Madhepura constituency on a Janata Party ticket and won, serving until 1979.